Search the site by keyword

 Micro-credentials are a new mechanism to enable upskilling as well as recognition of existing competencies.
 We hosted a roundtable to delve further into the current status of, and potential future for, micro-credentials in New Zealand.

 The roundtable brought together a variety of views from industry, the tertiary sector, training institutes and the public sector.
-The insights will form part of our upcoming report on education and skills.
+The insights formed part of our report on education and skills.

 Find out about the key themes of the roundtable discussion by reading the following summary.